obss/trapper/README.md

 We implement the trapper components by trying to use the available components of the `transformers` library as much as we can.
-For example, trapper uses the models and trainer as they are in transformers.
-This make it easy to use the models trained with trapper on another projects or libraries that depend on transformers library ( or pytorch in general).
+For example, trapper uses the models and the trainer as they are in transformers.
+This makes it easy to use the models trained with trapper on other projects or libraries that depend on transformers library (or pytorch in general).

 We strive to keep trapper fully compatible with transformers so you can always use some of our components to write a script for your own needs while not using the full pipeline (e.g. for training).

-### Dependency Injection and Config File based Training
+### Dependency Injection and Training Based on Configuration Files

 We use `allennlp`'s registry mechanism to provide dependency injection and enable reading the experiment details from training configuration files in `json`